 Practice meditation daily.
 If you not done it before, try to start doing it 10 minutes each day.
 It calms you down and gets your clarity in thoughts.
-By sitting with your back straight, close your eyes, relax and focus on breathing in and breathing out will

 By sitting with your back straight, close your eyes, relax and focus on breathing in and breathing out.
 This will result in a clearer mind, better focus, block out distractions and more productive.